kattlo/kattlo-cli/README.md

 - maintain the configuration and avoid drifts
 - helps to known when a topic was removed
 - access the history of migrations
+- your DevOps toolset to properly manages the topic within clusters

 ## Install